NXPPlugNTrust/nano-package/README.rst

 Platform specific files are maintained in **simw-nanopkg/lib/platform** folder.

 Modify / add the files here to support other platforms.
-By default port files are available for Linux, Zephyr and K64 MCU.
+By default port files are available for Linux, Zephyr, MCXN947, MCXA153 and K64 MCU.

 Mbedtls Alt files